 “I was turned in eighteen-eighty-seven!”
 Yasmin hissed in a manner eerily reminiscent of Morgana in that Arthur movie.
-“I’ve seen the necromancer breed die out at the hands of Scipio, and others even older than he!
+“I’ve seen the necromancer breed die out at the hands of Scipio, a man so old he watched Hannibal kneel to Rome - and others even older than he!
 I watched it happen!
 Do you have any idea what Martel will do to you, or your parents, now that he knows you can control the dead?
 Do you have any idea what Hell he has prepared for your parents?”

 That stopped my laughter.
 “Do you have any idea what I’ll do to your boyfriend if he tries to hurt a hair on my family’s heads’?”
 I asked her with wide eyes.
 I felt a warmth curl at the base of my spine.
 “You’ve never met me.
 You don’t know what I’m capable of.”
 To be fair, I didn’t even know what I was capable of.
-I hadn’t cast of those spells successfully, but she didn’t need to know that.
+I hadn’t cast of those spells successfully and I’d never been in this sort of situation before, but she didn’t need to know that.

 The question caught her off guard and she leaned back in affront.
 Scott laughed.
 “Man.
 This is . . .
 We’re . . .
 I don’t even know what I’m saying.
 I don’t know.
 I don’t know.
 Kid, simmer down, she’s trying to help in her fucked up way,” he told me.
 “Okay?
 Just calm the hell down.
 It’s like I can see your thought bubble right now, and I know you’re itching for a match.
 I swear I will smack you down if you make me.”